Steffan Rhodri

-Steffan Rhodri (born 1967, in Morriston, Swansea) is a Welsh film and television actor, best known for portraying bus driver Dave Coaches in the BBC comedy series Gavin & Stacey.
+Steffan Rhodri (born 1967) is a Welsh film and television actor, best known for portraying bus driver Dave Coaches in the BBC comedy series Gavin & Stacey.

 Early and personal life

-Steffan Rhodri was born in 1967, in Morriston, Swansea, and is the cousin of novelist Mark Ellis.
+Steffan Rhodri was born in 1967 and grew up in Morriston, Swansea.
+He is the cousin of novelist Mark Ellis.

 He is well known as a fan of Swansea City F.C., for whom he made a DVD called The Golden Year.

 Career

 Rhodri has appeared in both English-language and Welsh-language films, television and stage productions.
 He played Reg Cattermole in Harry Potter and the Deathly Hallows – Part 1 and provided the voice of Drippy in Ni no Kuni: Wrath of the White Witch.
 He has been called "Wales' most prolific actor".

 On stage, he played Banquo alongside Ralph Fiennes in Simon Godwin's production of Macbeth.

 Rhodri is best known for portraying bus driver Dave Coaches in the comedy series Gavin & Stacey.